charge-tech/paycertify-api-docs/README.md

 # Complete Flow for ProfitPay VCC Functionality

-The following describes the entire flow from the perspective of a ProfitPay user when creating and funding a VCC:
+The following describes the entire flow from the perspective of a registered ProfitPay user when creating and funding a VCC:

+- Step Zero - User downloads app, succesfully registers, and passes KYC check
 - [Step One](#step-one) - User receives a VCC with zero balance
-- [Step Two](#step-two) - We create a test bank account with test funds so the VCC can be funded
+- [Step Two](#step-two) - We create a test bank account -to simulate the user's own real bank account- for the user with test funds so the VCC can be funded
 - [Step Three](#step-three) - The user moves funds via ACH from their test bank account to their previously empty VCC

 ## Step One